jtaghiyar/kronos_docs/source/kronos_package/package.rst

 ========================
-kronos package
+Kronos package
 ========================

 This section explains:

-- :ref:`kronos features <pf_features>`
+- :ref:`Kronos features <pf_features>`
-- :ref:`kronos commands <kronos_commands>`
+- :ref:`Kronos commands <kronos_commands>`

 .. _pf_features:

-``kronos`` features
+``Kronos`` features
 =============================
-``kronos`` package offers the following features which eliminate the difficulties of making a pipeline:
+``Kronos`` package offers the following features which eliminate the difficulties of making a pipeline:

 .. topic:: Info

-    We define a *pipeline* as a `DAG <http://en.wikipedia.org/wiki/Directed_acyclic_graph>`_ composed of different :ref:`tasks <task_sec>`.
+    We define a *pipeline* (also called *workflow*) as a `DAG <http://en.wikipedia.org/wiki/Directed_acyclic_graph>`_ composed of different :ref:`tasks <task_sec>`.

-- :ref:`Single configuration file <config_file>`: the whole pipeline can be configured using a single configuration file
+- :ref:`Single configuration file <config_file>`: the whole pipeline can be configured using a single configuration file.
-- :ref:`Parallelization <parallelization>`: parallelizable tasks are automatically run in parallel
+- :ref:`Parallelization <parallelization>`: parallelizable tasks are automatically run in parallel.
-- :ref:`Synchronization <synchronization>`: parallel tasks can be synchronized based on any of their parameters
+- :ref:`Synchronization <synchronization>`: parallel tasks can be synchronized based on any of their parameters.
-- :ref:`Local, cluster and cloud support <cloud>`: the pipelines can be run locally or on a cluster of computing nodes or on cloud
+- :ref:`Local, cluster and cloud support <cloud>`: the pipelines can be run locally or on a cluster of computing nodes or in the cloud.
-- :ref:`Forced dependencies <forced_dependencies>`: any task can be forced to wait for any other tasks
+- :ref:`Forced dependencies <forced_dependencies>`: any task can be forced to wait for any other tasks.
-- :ref:`Breakpoints <breakpoint>`: a pipeline can be programmatically paused and restated from any point in the pipeline
+- :ref:`Breakpoints <breakpoint>`: a pipeline can be programmatically paused and restated from any point in the pipeline.
-- :ref:`Boilerplates <boilerplate>`: an executable boilerplate or script can be injected to a task and is run prior to running the task itself
+- :ref:`Boilerplates <boilerplate>`: an executable boilerplate or script can be injected to a task and is run prior to running the task itself.
-- :ref:`Keywords <config_file_keywords>`: a set of specific keywords in the configuration file which will be automatically replaced by proper values in the run time
+- :ref:`Keywords <config_file_keywords>`: a set of specific keywords in the configuration file which will be automatically replaced by proper values in the runtime.
-- :ref:`Parameter sweep <samples_sec>`: a pipeline can be run for a list of different values for a set of input arguments
+- :ref:`Parameter sweep <samples_sec>`: a pipeline can be run for a list of different values for a set of input arguments.
-- :ref:`Output directory customization <output_dir_customization>`: the structure of the output directory where all the results are stored can be configured by the user
+- :ref:`Output directory customization <output_dir_customization>`: the structure of the output directory where all the intermediate files and results are stored can be configured by the user in the configuration file.
-- :ref:`Event logging <>`: all the events are automatically logged
+- :ref:`Event logging <>`: all the events are automatically logged.

 .. _kronos_commands:

-``kronos`` commands
+``Kronos`` commands
 =====================
-Once kronos is installed, it is added to the PATH, i.e. ``kronos`` becomes an available command which has the following sub-commands:
+Once Kronos is installed, it is added to the PATH, *i.e.* ``kronos`` becomes an available command which has the following sub-commands:

 .. csv-table::
     :header: "Command", "Description"